trwstin/quack-venture/README.md

 ## What's next for Quackers' Adventure
 The future roadmap for Quackers' Adventure involves expanding the game's educational content with additional financial topics and challenges.
 Further refinement of the game mechanics, introduction of new enemy types, and the development of diverse levels will enhance the overall gameplay experience.
 Additionally, exploring multiplayer capabilities and incorporating user feedback will contribute to the continuous improvement and growth of Quackers' Adventure.

+## How to play
+Clone the repo and run game.py, have fun!